acl-org/emnlp-2023-miniconf/README.md

-# ACL 2023 Virtual Conference
+# EMNLP 2023 Virtual Conference

 This virtual conference page is based on [MiniConf](http://www.mini-conf.org/) by Alexander Rush and Hendrik Strobelt.
-It was extended by the [amazing team of ACL 2020](https://github.com/acl-org/acl-2020-virtual-conference).
+It was extended by the [amazing team of ACL 2020](https://github.com/acl-org/acl-2020-virtual-conference) and [amazing team of ACL 2023](https://github.com/acl-org/acl-2023-miniconf/).
-It was adapted for ACL 2023 by Pedro Rodriguez and the virtual infrastructure committee.
+It was adapted for EMNLP 2023 by the virtual infrastructure committee.

 The website is based on [Flask](https://flask.palletsprojects.com/) and [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/).
 It: